Haemoplasmosis in Cats

 Carrier cats often have subclinical infections, but reactivation of infection can occur and may result in clinical disease (Weingart et al., 2015).
 This may occur when the cat has failed to eliminate infection as a recent study found that cats that had previously recovered from M. haemofelis infection were protected from homologous re-challenge with M. haemofelis, confirming the presence of protective immunity (Hicks et al., 2014b), possibly in those that have previously eliminated the infection.
 However, another study found that cats that had recovered from previous ‘Ca. M. turicensis’ infection actually showed more severe and rapid M. haemofelis infection signs than naïve cats infected with M. haemofelis (Baumann et al., 2015).
 Thus more research is required into the relationship between infection with different haemoplasma species and their pathogenesis and immunity.

-Common clinical signs associated with pathogenic haemoplasma infections are lethargy, weakness, reduced appetite, dehydration, weight loss and intermittent pyrexia (which can be high).
+Common clinical signs associated with pathogenic haemoplasma infections are lethargy, weakness, reduced appetite, dehydration, weight loss and intermittent pyrexia (which can be high) (Tasker, 2010).
 Pallor, associated with anaemia, is also reported.
 Splenomegaly may be evident in some cats.
 Severe anaemia may result in tachycardia, tachypnoea and weak or bounding femoral pulses with haemic cardiac murmurs.
 Icterus is uncommon despite the haemolytic nature of the anaemia.

 Pathogenic haemoplasma infections typically cause a regenerative macrocytic hypochromic anaemia although pronounced reticulocytosis is not always evident (Kewish et al., 2004).
 Normoblasts may be present.
 White blood cell changes may also occur including leukopenia, lymphopenia, eosinopenia and monocytosis.
 Positive Coombs’ test results can occur, particularly with cold agglutinins, and persistent autoagglutination has been reported in acute haemoplasmosis, indicating the presence of erythrocyte-bound antibodies.
 However, in experimental studies (Tasker et al., 2009b) these antibodies appear after the development of anaemia; the absence of erythrocyte-bound antibodies at the onset of development of anaemia could be due to reduced sensitivity for their detection or because erythrocyte-bound antibodies appear as a result of haemoplasma-induced haemolysis rather than mediating it.
 Indeed erythrocyte-bound antibodies disappear with antibiotic and supportive treatment alone, without glucocorticoid treatment.
 Hyperbilirubinaemia is seen occasionally, due to haemolysis, and hypoxic liver damage may result in increased activities of alanine aminotransferase.
 A polyclonal hypergammaglobulinaemia is also sometimes seen.